Grilled Chicken with Lemon and Za’atar

 - Serve hot, with piece of lemon to squeeze on at the table if desired.

+(If you can buy pre-trimmed chicken thighs, I highly recommend it.)
 Za’atar is a blend of fresh or dried thyme, sesame seeds, Sumac, and salt.
-If you don’t have Za’atar and don’t want to buy it, just use a teaspoon or two of dried thyme, Sumac, and sesame seeds, whichever ones you have, and a little pinch of extra salt.
-I used my fresh-frozen lemon juice for this recipe.
+If you don’t have Za’atar (affiliate link) and don’t want to buy it, just use a teaspoon or two of dried thyme, Sumac, and sesame seeds, whichever ones you have, and a little pinch of extra salt.
+I used my fresh-frozen lemon juice for this recipe (affiliate links).
+Use more or less lemon to taste, but I like it lemony!

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: